1010Robotics/Resources/Recommendations.md

 5. Shorter stools so we can tuck our legs in under the table.

 6. Move field away from wall in Boardroom - otherwise its too cramped in that area.

+7. Have a Field Cleaner to take care of the cones.
+Can have cleaners in at specific times (3:00, 6:00) checking for lost parts.